ndthanhduy911/vltk/web/public_html/assets/frontend/plugins/README.txt

   2-c) PLUGINS LIST

-    You will find the detailed list of plugins that are used in the project template into the documentation of the template.
+    You will find the detailed list of plugins that are used in VL-VLKT template into the documentation of the template.

 ------------------------------------------------------------------------